lokisz/openzcore/README.md

 * Introduction

-zCore is designed at PWRSemi(2009-2011), a startup try to develop clean-room PowerPC processor for consumer market.
-Now The unfinished product is open-sourced.
+zCore is designed at PWRSemi(2010-2011), a startup try to develop clean-room PowerPC processor for consumer market.
+Now The unfinished product and company file(biz plan...) is open-sourced.

 * File Directories

+    startup.biz: business file

-    pippo-0.9: powerpc isa
+    pippo-0.9: powerpc isa product prototype

     /asm            assembly example, show how to layout powerpc program, to run on pippo simulation or fpga prototyping